Stakedllc/code-samples/eth2/README.md

 $ docker run --env-file .env staked-eth2 goerliAccount
 ```

 This will print the associated address and private key; add and save these to your .env file.
-For Goerli ETH to be sent to your account, please email sam@staked.us.
+Please email sam@staked.us with your address and we will send Goerli ETH for testing.

 ## Provision Validators

-With the ETH2 withdrawal key generated, and an account that holds > 32 Goerli ETH, it's time to provision ETH2 testnet validators!
+With the withdrawal key generated, and an account that holds > 32 Goerli ETH, it's time to provision ETH2 testnet validators!

 A POST request to [``/provisioning_requests/eth2``](https://staked.gitbook.io/staked/staking-api/node-provisioning-api#post-provisioning-request) will provision as many validators as we specify.
 The .env file is used to configure the validator count for our example scripts, and is set to 2 by default.